 PROVISIONS FOR HIGH RISE DEVELOPMENT

-Buildings higher than 15m of height without stilts and above 17.5m of height with stilts shall be considered as high rise building.
+Buildings of height 15m and above shall be considered as high rise building.

 Note: These provisions shall be in addition to the Chapter 3 for plan sanction procedure, general building requirements (low/high) given in Chapter 4 of this document and structural safety given in Chapter 6.